thriveweb/deking-new/content/pages/about-team.md

     profileImage: /images/uploads/fullsizeoutput_1ece.jpg
     profileImage2: /images/uploads/fullsizeoutput_1ed0.jpg
   - bio: >-
-      Ben is married with 3 children and lives on an acreage block where they have plenty of room for outdoor activities, these include: off road motorbikes, fishing, camping, etc.
-    name: Ben
-    occupation: Carpenter
-    profileImage: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
-    profileImage2: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
-  - bio: >-
       Antony is a qualified carpenter with years of experience in metal construction which makes him a much valued asset for our patio department
     name: Antony